← Back to ResourcesBreed Guides

 Multiple.
 Common Cavalier eye conditions:

-(1) Curly Coat / Dry Eye (CCDE) — Cavalier-specific genetic condition, autosomal recessive.
+1. Curly Coat / Dry Eye (CCDE).
+Cavalier-specific genetic condition, autosomal recessive.
 DNA testable.
-Causes severe dry eye + abnormal coat texture
+Causes severe dry eye plus abnormal coat texture.

-Daily eye care: wipe corners with damp soft cloth or sterile saline pad, schedule annual eye exams (especially seniors).
+Daily eye care: wipe the corners with a damp soft cloth or sterile saline pad, and book annual eye exams (especially for seniors).
 Calgary specialty veterinary ophthalmology: VCA Canada West, Western Veterinary Specialist Centre.
-CKCSC breeding requires eye CERF examination annually.
+CKCSC breeding requires an annual eye CERF examination.

 Why do Cavaliers get so many ear infections?

-Cavalier ear anatomy is a perfect storm for infections: long pendulous ears (limit air circulation, trap moisture), hair growing IN the ear canal (Spaniel inheritance), allergies common in the breed.
-Approximately 40–50% of Cavaliers have at least one ear infection per year; many have ongoing chronic ear disease.
+Cavalier ear anatomy is a perfect storm for infections.
+Long pendulous ears limit air circulation and trap moisture.
+Hair grows inside the ear canal (the Spaniel inheritance).
+Allergies are common in the breed.
+About 40 to 50% of Cavaliers have at least one ear infection per year.
+Many have ongoing chronic ear disease.

-Symptoms: head shaking, scratching at ears, redness, dark waxy or pus-like discharge, foul odor, head tilt.
-Calgary cost: $200–$400 per vet visit, recurring 1–3 times per year.
-Management: weekly ear cleaning at home (Epi-Otic, MalAcetic Otic), monthly check, address underlying allergy.
-Allergies are often the root cause — Apoquel ($60–$100/month for Cavalier-size dose), Cytopoint injections, immunotherapy desensitization.
+Symptoms: head shaking, scratching at the ears, redness, dark waxy or pus-like discharge, foul odor, and head tilt.
+Calgary cost: $200 to $400 per vet visit, recurring 1 to 3 times per year.
+Management: weekly ear cleaning at home (Epi-Otic, MalAcetic Otic), a monthly check, and addressing the underlying allergy.
+Allergies are often the root cause.
+Options include Apoquel ($60 to $100/month for a Cavalier-size dose), Cytopoint injections, and immunotherapy desensitization.

 How serious is dental disease in Cavaliers?

-Common but less severe than tiny toy breeds.
-Approximately 70% of Cavaliers have dental disease by age 5 — high but lower than Maltese/Yorkie/Pomeranian (~85% by age 3).
-Cavaliers often need professional dental cleanings every 12–18 months.
-Calgary dental cleaning cost: $500–$1,500.
-Lifetime dental care often runs $3,500–$7,500+.
-Untreated dental disease causes systemic inflammation linked to heart disease — particularly relevant for a breed with high MVD prevalence.
-Anesthesia consideration: dental cleanings require anesthesia, and Cavaliers with MVD need cardiac evaluation before any anesthesia event.
+Common but less severe than in tiny toy breeds.
+About 70% of Cavaliers have dental disease by age 5.
+That's high, but lower than Maltese, Yorkie, or Pomeranian (about 85% by age 3).
+Cavaliers often need professional dental cleanings every 12 to 18 months.
+Calgary dental cleaning cost: $500 to $1,500.
+Lifetime dental care often runs $3,500 to $7,500+.
+Untreated dental disease causes systemic inflammation linked to heart disease.
+That matters more than usual for a breed with this much MVD prevalence.
+Anesthesia consideration: dental cleanings require anesthesia, and Cavaliers with MVD need a cardiac evaluation before any anesthesia event.

 What is the Cavalier anesthesia profile?